weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 7.19 Definition Let {f,} be a sequence of functions defined on a set E.

-We say that{f,} is pointwise bounded on E if the sequence { f,(x)} is bounded for every x € E, that is, if there exists a finite-valued function c defined on E such that
+We say that{f,} is pointwise bounded on E if the sequence { f,(x)} is bounded for every x  \in  E, that is, if there exists a finite-valued function c defined on E such that

 i) <o(x) (xeEn=1,23..).